protegeproject/owl2lpg/index.md

 10. Operation
 11. Person

-The first 8 labelled nodes are used to construct an OWL 2 ontology, the `Revision` and `Operation` nodes are for building the change history graph, and lastly the node `Person` is used to store information about authorship.
+The labeled nodes 1-8 are used to map an OWL 2 ontology.
+The `Revision` and `Operation` nodes are used for representing the change history graph.
+Lastly, the node `Person` is used to represent the authors of changes.

 #### 1.3.2 Reserved Keywords

-We have reserved several keywords used to fill out the `type` property to indicate the OWL object's specific type.
-The table below shows the complete list:
+The table below shows the reserved keywords used in the mapping to fill out the `type` property, which indicates the specific type of OWL object.

 | Node                       | Reserved keywords                                            |
 | -------------------------- | ------------------------------------------------------------ |